maci0/europa1400-networkfix/README.md

 A network stability patch for *Europa 1400: The Guild* implemented as an `.asi` plugin.

+## Features

+- **Improved network stability:** Fixes desynchronization and disconnection issues caused by packet loss, making the game playable over VPNs and modern internet connections.
+- **Resilient network communication:** Adds retry logic to the game's network code, allowing it to recover from temporary network interruptions.
+- **Compatibility:** Works with the original game and does not modify any game files.

 ## Why?

 The game's original multiplayer mode depends on `server.dll` for all network